assafom/eatthestake/README.md

 ## Misc
 - The contract is based upon SushiSwap's MasterChefV2.
 - In the development network, the contract deploys 2 mock ERC20 contracts and mints tokens for the first Ganache accounts, for testing.
+The first account will be the owner who is allowed to add rewards, and the next 2 accounts can be used for staking and testing.